Rodney Alan Greenblat

 Rodney Alan Greenblat (born August 23, 1960) is an American artist, graphic designer and children's book author born in Daly City, California.
 He is a former director of the Center for Advanced Whimsy, is responsible for the character design of several video games, including the PaRappa the Rapper series, and was an active figure in the East Village art scene of the 1980s.

 Work

 Greenblat's work was shown in East Village museums in the 1980s, including the Gracie Mansion Gallery, and was at the time considered part of a neo-surrealist movement.
-Within the same decade, he did the artwork for New York-based alternative rock band They Might be Giants' first album.
+Within the same decade, he did the artwork for American alternative rock band They Might Be Giants' first album.

-In the 2010s, he has been recognized for his work on Parappa the Rapper and Um Jammer Lammy, as well as the Thunder Bunny series of books.
+He has been recognized for his work on the 1996 and 1999 video games PaRappa the Rapper and Um Jammer Lammy, and for the Thunder Bunny series of books.

+In 2009, he designed characters for the Japanese transportation smart card SUGOCA, sold by JR Kyushu.

 In 2017, he opened The Rodney Shop, a retail outlet and gallery in Catskill, New York.
 The location closed in 2020.